Icelandic language: Linguistic purism

+Since the late 16th century, discussion has been ongoing on the purity of the Icelandic language.
+The bishop Oddur Einarsson wrote in 1589 that the language has remained unspoiled since the time the ancient literature of Iceland was written.
+Later in the 18th century the purism movement grew and more works were translated into Icelandic, especially in areas that Icelandic had hardly ever been used in.
+Many neologisms were introduced, with many of them being loan-translations.
+In the early 19th century, due to the influence of romanticism, importance was put on the purity of spoken language as well.
+The written language was also brought closer to the spoken language, as the sentence structure of literature had previously been influenced by Danish and German.

+The changes brought by the purism movement have had the most influence on the written language, as many speakers use foreign words freely in speech but try to avoid them in writing.
+The success of the many neologisms created from the movement has also been variable as some loanwords have not been replaced with native ones.
+There is still a conscious effort to create new words, especially for science and technology, with many societies publishing dictionaries, some with the help of The Icelandic Language Committee (Íslensk málnefnd).

 Writing system

-The Icelandic alphabet is notable for its retention of two old letters that no longer exist in the English alphabet: Þ, þ (þorn, modern English "thorn") and Ð, ð (eð, anglicised as "eth" or "edh"), representing the voiceless and voiced "th" sounds (as in English thin and this), respectively.
+The Icelandic alphabet is notable for its retention of three old letters that no longer exist in the English alphabet: Þ, þ (þorn, modern English "thorn"), Ð, ð (eð, anglicised as "eth" or "edh") and Æ, æ (æsc, anglicised as "ash" or "asc"), with þ and ð representing the voiceless and voiced "th" sounds (as in English thin and this), respectively, and æ representing the diphthong /ai/ (as in English ride).
 The complete Icelandic alphabet is:

 The letters with diacritics, such as á and ö, are for the most part treated as separate letters and not variants of their derivative vowels.
 The letter é officially replaced je in 1929, although it had been used in early manuscripts (until the 14th century) and again periodically from the 18th century.
-The letter z was formerly in the Icelandic alphabet, but it was officially removed in 1973.
+The letter z was formerly in the Icelandic alphabet, but it was abolished in 1973, except in people's names.